 People who have experienced the benefits of Kratom are overwhelmingly in favour of having this natural solution available.
 When the D.E.A. opened up a period for public comment on Kratom back in 2016, out of the 23,000 people who responded, 99.1% of this group were overwhelmingly pro-Kratom, with strong support from doctors, scientists, law enforcement, health care professionals and seniors.

-As Kratom is a natural plant, it cannot be patented, so the financial incentive for profit-driven pharmaceutical companies to do the research is non-existent.
-Moreover, the positive effects of Kratom offer an alternative to pharmaceutical drugs to Millions of users around the world, which threatens the profits made off painkillers such as Oxycontin and fentanyl.
+However, as Kratom is a natural plant, it cannot be patented, so the financial incentive for profit-driven pharmaceutical companies to do the research is non-existent.
 From that perspective, it is logical for the pharmaceutical lobby to push back against the acceptance of a natural, safe, effective, easily available and low-cost alternative.

 In this way, Kratom is in a similar place as cannabis has been for many years.
 Virtually everyone who has any noteworthy real-life experience knows it to work well and be safe, but as it is a traditional plant medicine, it is only recently beginning to find its place in Western society.